davidrhoden/davidrhoden-basic-netlify/timeline/dreamed/dreamed-commune-apr-14-2025.md

 title: dreamed I moved to a friendly shared living space.
 date: 2025-04-14T00:00:00
 excerpt: The biggest conflict was I didn't want to go to the hardcore matinees in the disused storefronts in our urban neighborhood.
-summary: The biggest conflict was I didn't want to go to the hardcore matinees in the disused storefronts in our urban neighborhood.
 image:
 tags:
   - dreamed